ffund/run-my-experiment-on-geni-blog/2016-03-07-eye-on-the-sky-watch-aircraft-flying-over-nyc.md

 ```

-If you have X11 forwarding, you can see a display like this:
+You can also see a display like this:

 ![](/blog/content/images/2016/02/dump1090.png)